 You can get this blog every day, mostly for free.
 Here are some options:

-Certainly the easiest for some is to subscribe via Twitter by following @ThisIsSethsBlog .
-Many people find this simple, but the challenge is that your Twitter feed might be so active you miss some posts.
+Certainly the fastest low-hassle method is to subscribe via Twitter by following @ThisIsSethsBlog Many people find this simple, but the challenge is that your Twitter feed might be so active you miss some posts.

-Another approach is via email.
-[Update: If you're already a subscriber, no need to do anything!
-Sorry for the confusion.
-And if you're not, the easiest way is to use the little subscribe box on the left sidebar of this blog.
-Sorry to have created a mess here, I'll do better next time.]
 This is pretty direct though you may discover that somewhere between you and me, a spam filter that neither of us can control shows up.
-If you use the email option, be sure to hit the confirmation link you get in the email, and don't choose "Tweets you share with your followers" unless that's what you really want.
+If you use the email option, be sure to hit the confirmation link you get in the email, and don't choose "Tweets you share with your followers" unless you want a daily retweet to happen automatically from you to your followers.

 Some people prefer to follow the feed on facebook.